Sally-Anne Jones: Early life

 Jones was born in Greenwich, south-east London.
-An only child, her parents divorced when she was a child; her father took his own life shortly after, when Jones was 10 years old.
+She was an only child.
+Her parents divorced and her father took his own life shortly after, when Jones was 10 years old.
 Brought up as a Catholic, she participated in Christian youth groups while a teenager, leaving school at 16 and entering employment working for L’Oréal selling cosmetics.
 A former punk rock guitarist and singer active during the 1990s in an all-female band called Krunch, Jones is reported to have been living on welfare benefits (which she denied) in a council house in Chatham, Kent and to have used a food bank before her departure for Syria.
 Spending much time on the Internet, she became interested in witchcraft and alternative lifestyles.

-ISIS
+ISIL

-Jones converted to Islam and left her previous partner claiming, in social media exchanges with Sunday Times journalist Dipesh Gadher, that the Iraq War had converted her (around May 2013) to the ISIS cause.
-Together with Junaid Hussain, who was in charge of recruiting hackers to ISIS, she recruited and propagandised for ISIS.
+Jones converted to Islam and left her previous partner claiming, in social media exchanges with Sunday Times journalist Dipesh Gadher, that the Iraq War had converted her (around May 2013) to the ISIL cause.
+Together with Junaid Hussain, who was in charge of recruiting hackers to ISIL, she recruited and propagandised for the group.
 Jones travelled to Syria with her younger son in late 2013 to join Hussain, originally from Birmingham, who soon became her husband.
+She left her other son behind in the UK.
+In Syria, she took the nom de guerre Sakinah Hussein.
+A few weeks after Jones's arrival in Syria, her husband took a second wife, a 23-year-old Syrian national, and lived with her and Jones in the same building.

 Hussain was killed by a U.S. drone strike on 25 August 2015, After Hussain's death, Jones commented that her husband was killed by "the greatest enemy of Allah".
 He was "a good role model for my children", Jones told Dipesh Gadher.
 The following month, Jones was one of four Britons placed on the UN's most-wanted list at the request of the prime minister David Cameron.
-It was believed to be the first time any country had placed one of its own nationals on a list of ISIS operatives.
+It was believed to be the first time any country had placed one of its own nationals on a list of ISIL operatives.
 Responding on Twitter, Jones said she would continue to fight "England...until my last breath".